dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 Follow the instructions in the email.
 We cannot issue the transfer request to the registry without approval of this email.

-Once you've authorized the transfer, you may have to **wait up to 7 days for your domain transfer to complete.**
+Once you've authorized the transfer, you may have to **wait up to seven days for your domain transfer to complete.**

 <info>
 We will only charge your credit card for the transfer once it has completed.